Higher-rank instantons sheaves on Fano threefolds

-\begin{step}[Check the base of the induction] For $n=1$ we proved that the 't Hooft bundles constructed in Lemma \ref{lem:rk2-thooft-quadric} are unobstructed, $\mu$-stable and have the expect splitting on the general line.
-It is immediate to check that given the union $C_m$ of $m$ disjoint lines, the ideal sheaf $\cali_{C_m}$ satisfies \ref{quadric-ii}, that if $E$ is a 't Hooft bundle constructed from $C_m$ we have that $\Ext^2(E,\cals)=0$ and moreover that $s\in H^0(E(1))$ general satisfies \ref{quadric-ii} as well (as all these conditions indeed are open). \end{step}
+\begin{step}[Check the base of the induction] For $n=1$ we proved that the 't Hooft bundles constructed in Lemma \ref{lem:rk2-thooft-quadric} are unobstructed, slope-stable and have the expected splitting on a general line.
+One checks that, given the union $C_m$ of $m$ disjoint lines, the ideal sheaf $\cali_{C_m}$ satisfies \ref{quadric-ii}, so that for any 't Hooft bundle $E$ constructed from $C_m$ we have $\Ext^2(E,\cals)=0$ and, moreover, a general section $s\in H^0(E(1))$ satisfies \ref{quadric-ii} as well.
+All these conditions are of course open. \end{step}

 For the inductive step, suppose that the theorem holds for a given integer $n$.
 Let us take an integer $k$ such that $k\ge \lceil \frac{(n+1)}{3}\rceil$ and prove the result for $(n+1,k)$-instantons of all such $k$.